MAPC/datacommon/README.md

 sudo apt-get install gdal-bin
 ```
 8. The user you run the application under needs a valid `.pgpass` file in their home directory with credentials to access the defined databases in order for the csv endpoint to work.
+9. We have enabled caching in 20 minute periods on prql.mapc.org in its nginx configuration.
+This may cause issues later and should be investigated if data does not refresh as expected.

 ## Testing
 All server-side tests are written in RSpec.